 Proven to be Alaska's Most Energy-Efficient Building System

-First, allow me to thank you for taking the time to explore our website.
+Thank you for taking the time to explore our website.
 We hope it will be educational as well as informative.

 R-Valued Homes (RVH) was founded in 1998 with the mission “To provide energy-efficient building products to the residents of Alaska for the construction of single-family residences and light commercial structures”.

 The core of RVH’s superior energy-efficient building is a polyurethane foam core structural insulated panel (SIP).
 RVH’s SIP constructed homes have won nine (9) consecutive Alaska Governor’s Award for energy-efficient construction and the National Association of Home Builders “Energy Valued Housing Gold Award” for the Cold Climate Region.
 This superior building product is now manufactured in Alaska and includes a fire retardant additive.